 2 cups good red wine

-2 gallons cold water
+2 gallons of cold water

-10 springs fresh parsley, with stems
+10 sprigs fresh parsley, with the stems

 5 whole cloves garlic, peeled

-Preheat the oven to 400 degrees.
-Roast the bones in the oven for 1 hour.
-Remove them from oven, and brush them with tomato paste.
+2. Roast the bones in the oven for 1 hour.
+Remove them from the oven, and brush them with tomato paste.
 Pour the vegetables over the roasted bones and roast for 30 minutes.
-Remove the roasting pan from stove and pour over the cup of wine white scraping the pan with a wooden spoon to release the fond.
+Remove the roasting pan from the oven, and pour the cup of wine over the pan while scraping the pan with a wooden spoon to release the fond.

-1 cup Yellow Mustard
+1 cup yellow mustard

 1/4 cup honey

-2 tablespoons lemon juice
+2 tbsp. lemon juice

-1 teaspoon Worcestershire sauce
+1 tsp.
+Worcestershire sauce

-Whisk all of the ingredients together and enjoy!
+1. Whisk all of the ingredients together and enjoy!

-3 pounds mixed apples (6-8 apples)
+3 lbs. mixed apples (6-8 apples)

 2/3 cup sugar

-2 tablespoons fresh lemon juice
+2 tbsp. fresh lemon juice

-1 tablespoon all-purpose flour
+1 tbsp. all-purpose flour

-1/2 teaspoon ground cinnamon
+1/2 tsp. ground cinnamon